0livare/unorepo/README.md

 # Build the project
 yarn build

-# Allow running "monorepo" in the terminal to run this project
+# Allow running "uno" in the terminal to run this project
 yarn link

 # Display the options for this CLI
-monorepo --help
+uno --help
 ```

-> Note: If you get "permission denied" when running the `monorepo` command, run `yarn postbuild`.
+> Note: If you get "permission denied" when running the `uno` command, run `yarn postbuild`.
 This can happen if the `yarn build` command exits with errors.